 The Pennsylvania statute of limitations protects people from being sued for very old injuries, after evidence has disappeared and memories have faded.
 For personal injury lawsuits, the statute of limitations for filing is two years from the day that the injuries were incurred.
 If you do not file your lawsuit within two years of the accident, you will be forever unable to recover regardless of the strength of your case.

 You will most likely file your lawsuit at the Allegheny County Courthouse, but you can use this court finder tool to look up which courthouse is closest to you by zip code.
 To file a lawsuit you must draft a complaint, which is a brief explanation of the basis of your lawsuit.

 You have two options for where to file your lawsuit, depending on the potential recovery value.
 If the value of your lawsuit exceeds $12,000 you should file in the Court of Common Pleas, while if your lawsuit is worth $12,000 or less you can file in small claims court.

-With any luck, you will never be in a car accident in Pittsburgh that is so serious you will have to file suit.
+With any luck, you'll never be in a car accident in Pittsburgh that is so serious you will have to file suit.
 But if you are, look to a local attorney to help you through the process and get any damages which may be yours under the law.
 A personal injury attorney can help you understand the laws and represent you in both negotiations and in court proceedings.
-Start today with a free car accident claim review from an experienced attorney in your jurisdiction.
+Start today by contacting an experienced car accident attorney near you.